Profession Calculators

 What This Calculator Does

 This foundation payout rate calculator determines whether a private foundation meets the IRC 4942 mandatory 5% annual distribution requirement.
-You enter the average monthly fair market value of investment assets, cash, liabilities, qualifying distributions (grants and program-related investments), and reasonable administrative expenses.
-The calculator computes net investment assets, the minimum payout amount, the actual payout rate, and any excess or shortfall.
-It also calculates the excise tax on net investment income under the 2026 flat 1.39% rate (IRC 4940).
+You enter the average monthly fair market value of investment assets, cash and cash equivalents, liabilities, qualifying distributions (grants and program-related investments), and reasonable administrative expenses.
+The calculator computes net investment assets, the minimum required distribution, actual payout rate, excess or shortfall, and the 1.39% flat excise tax on net investment income under IRC 4940.

 The Formula

-Net investment assets are calculated as the average monthly fair market value of all investment securities, real estate, and other assets held for investment, plus cash and cash equivalents, minus acquisition indebtedness and other liabilities attributable to investment assets.
-The 5% minimum distribution is applied to this net figure.
-Qualifying distributions include grants to public charities, program-related investments (PRIs), set-asides approved by the IRS, and reasonable administrative expenses directly related to charitable activities (not investment management fees).
-The excise tax on net investment income was simplified to a flat 1.39% rate, replacing the former two-tier system.
+Net investment assets are the average of monthly fair market values throughout the tax year, not a single year-end figure.
+This average includes investment securities at FMV, real estate held for investment, cash and cash equivalents, and other investment assets.
+Acquisition indebtedness (debt used to finance investment assets) is subtracted.
+The 5% minimum distribution is applied to the net figure.
+Qualifying distributions include grants to 501(c)(3) public charities, program-related investments (PRIs), IRS-approved set-asides, amounts paid for charitable-use assets, and reasonable administrative expenses directly related to exempt activities.
+Investment management fees do not qualify.
+The excise tax on net investment income is a flat 1.39% rate under IRC 4940, applied to interest, dividends, rents, royalties, and net capital gains.

 Step-by-Step Example